tobek/laminae/08-lep.md

     - eulexia
     - hitler quote
     - ritual border
+        - more stuff about differences between two sides? or literally just purported eulexia difference
+        - from possible LED but maybe this kind of thing: "one side terrified of other learning that they've lost ability to communicate, other side believing the first will steal all their ideas?"
     - endless defense building
     - there IS a region that's complete destroyed, everyone fears it, no one knows when or how it happened
     - futuristic